What is an ETF? ETF Trading & Investing Guide

 3. Find a Broker

-If you’re already trading stocks, you’ll already have a broker that can execute your ETF trades.
-If you don’t have a broker, finding one should be easy.
-You can sign up for a brokerage account in minutes.
+If you’re already trading stocks, you’ll already have an investment broker that can execute your ETF trades.
+If you don’t have a broker, finding one should be relatively painless, as there are many options on the market.
 Once your account is funded, you can start trading stocks and ETFs.

 How to Build an ETF Portfolio

-For example, if you decide that you would like to invest in a traditional mix of stocks and bonds at a ratio of 70% and 30%, you could buy one or several stock ETFs to gain exposure to the stock market with 70% of your money and another few ETFs to fulfill your 30% exposure to the bond market.
+For example, if you decide that you would like to invest in a traditional mix of stocks and bonds at a ratio of 70% to 30%, you could buy one or several stock ETFs to gain exposure to the stock market with 70% of your money and some ETFs to fulfill your 30% exposure to the bond market.

-Once you’ve determined your desired allocation strategy and purchased the appropriate ETFs, upkeep throughout the year is necessary.
-This could mean rebalancing your funds once a year or utilizing a more active approach.
-ETFs provide the flexibility to pursue any number of investment styles, philosophies, and techniques.
+Once you’ve determined your desired allocation strategy and purchased the appropriate ETFs, you may want to take a hands-on approach when managing your portfolio throughout the year.
+This could mean rebalancing your portfolio once a year, or utilizing a more active approach.

 The Takeaway

-There’s practically an ETF out there for every investor, whether you’re looking at a particular market, sector, or theme.
-ETFs offer the bundling of a mutual fund, with the trading ease of stocks.
+ETFs bundle different investments together, offering exposure to a host of different underlying securities in one package.
+There’s likely an ETF out there for every type of investor, whether you’re looking at a particular market, sector, or theme.
+ETFs offer the bundling of a mutual fund, with the trading ease of stocks, although the total costs and tax treatment of ETFs require some vigilance on the part of investors.

 Though a DIY approach to investing using ETFs is doable, many investors prefer to have the help of a professional who can provide guidance throughout the investment process.